Manage my Service

 Manage my Service is scheduled to launch in August, and services will start using it from then.

-To use Manage my Service, each registered care service must provide us with new user details assigned to one of two roles:
+To use Manage my Service, each registered care service must provide us with new user details for staff who need access at care service level, assigned to one of two roles:

-If you haven’t received an email from us requesting user details for Manage my Service, please call our contact centre on 0345 600 9527.
+If by 10 June 2026 you haven’t received an email from us requesting user details for Manage my Service, please call our contact centre on 0345 600 9527.
 Please have your Care Service Number to hand.

 You can email us too, at enquiries@careinspectorate.gov.scot.